MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office-365-ti.md

 ## How do we get these capabilities?

-Office 365 threat investigation and response capabilities are included in Office 365 Advanced Threat Protection Plan 2, which is included in Enterprise E5 or as an add-on to certain subscriptions.
+Microsoft 365 threat investigation and response capabilities are included in Office 365 Advanced Threat Protection Plan 2, which is included in Enterprise E5 or as an add-on to certain subscriptions.
 To learn more, see [Office 365 ATP Plan 1 and Plan 2](office-365-atp.md#office-365-atp-plan-1-and-plan-2).

 ## Required roles and permissions